pnp/cli-microsoft365/docs/docs/cmd/spo/listitem/listitem-list.md

 `pageNumber` is specified as a 0-based index.
 A value of `2` returns the third page of items.

+If you want to specify a lookup type in the `properties` option, define which columns from the related list should be returned.

 ## Examples

 Get all items from a list named Demo List